Famous Immigrant Birthdays in July

 Arianna Huffington (born July 15, 1950) is a Greek American author, syndicated columnist and entrepreneur who is best known for her news website The Huffington Post.

 Ileana Ros-Lehtinen (born July 15, 1952) is the first Cuban American and Latina elected to U.S. Congress.
-She is currently the U.S. Representative for Florida’s 27th congressional district, and previously served as Chairwoman of the House Foreign Affairs Committee.
+She served as the U.S. Representative for Florida’s 27th congressional district as the Chairwoman of the House Foreign Affairs Committee.

 Pinchas Zukerman (born July 16, 1948) is a violinist, violist, and conductor.
 The accomplished musician has been nominated for 21 Grammy Awards and won two.